Sustained Energy 2.0

 Those are the only three times—immediately prior to exercise, during exercise, and shortly after exercise—when a high-GI carbohydrate such as maltodextrin should be consumed.

-Mix 1–2 scoops in a 16–26 oz bottle and consume entire contents each hour.
+Mix 1–2 scoops to 12-20 oz.
+(355 – 591 ml) of water and consume entire contents each hour.
 Only supplemental electrolytes are needed here.

 Mix 1–2 scoops per hour of planned exercise, up to 8 scoops in a large water bottle.
 Drink gradually over the desired number of hours.